iamwillsoto/iamwillsoto/README.md

 ---

-## Portfolio Scope
+## Portfolio

 Repositories on this profile demonstrate:

-- Production-grade ALB + Auto Scaling infrastructure
+- Load-balanced and autoscaling AWS infrastructure
-- Terraform-managed AWS environments with remote state governance
+- Terraform-managed environments
-- IAM boundary and policy architecture
+- IAM policy design and access control
-- Serverless orchestration pipelines
+- Serverless workflows
-- Monitoring, alerting, and operational validation workflows
+- Monitoring and logging implementations

-Each project reflects architectural intent, secure design decisions, and operational accountability.
+Infrastructure built with clarity, security, and operational consistency.

 ---